PrithviElancherran/BrailleCart/README.md

 **1. Achievements So Far**

 **1.1 Grocery Object Detection Using YOLOv8n**
-+ Implemented object detection for various grocery items using the YOLOv8n model, achieving a precision of X%.
++ Implemented object detection for various grocery items using the YOLOv8n model, achieving a precision of 99.4%.

 **1.2 Feature Extraction**
 + Extracted relevant features such as brand name and type of product to enhance object recognition accuracy.